LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

       :start-after: ReadInts chunk
       :end-before: Minimum chunk

    This will allow user tests.
+The earlier input utility functions are included at the end of the class.

 #.
 Complete and test the function with documentation and heading: